kuttamuwa/OpenGISDataGenerator/README.md

 run = 1 means RUN, else means DO NOT RUN repeated_times = Default: 3.
 Specifies how many times do you want to create point.
-Each step the program takes sample of "recursive_sample" and append points as geometric duplicated.
+Each step the program takes sample of "recursive_sample" and append points as geometric duplicated. wait_min = How many minutes you want them to add timestamp for each?

 [DYNAMIC POINTS]
 run = 1 means RUN, else means DO NOT RUN